AdobeDocs/commerce-webapi/src/pages/rest/use-rest/bulk-endpoints.md

 Bulk API endpoints differ from other REST endpoints in that they combine multiple calls of the same type into an array and execute them as a single request.
 The endpoint handler splits the array into individual entities and writes them as separate messages to the message queue.

+Cron jobs are the default mechanism for [managing message queues](https://experienceleague.adobe.com/en/docs/commerce-operations/configuration-guide/message-queues/manage-message-queues) and starting message queue [consumers](https://experienceleague.adobe.com/en/docs/commerce-operations/configuration-guide/message-queues/consumers), but you can also use external process control systems (like [Supervisor](https://supervisord.readthedocs.io/en/latest/)) to monitor process management.
+You can use the [`bin/magento queue:consumers:start async.operations.all`](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/start-message-queues.html) command to manually start the `async.operations.all` consumer that handles asynchronous and bulk API messages.
+However, manually starting consumers is not recommendeded because it requires you to keep your terminal session connected.

 <InlineAlert variant="info" slots="text"/>

-Use the [`bin/magento queue:consumers:start async.operations.all`](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/start-message-queues.html) command to start the consumer that handles asynchronous and bulk API messages.
-Also, before using the Bulk API to process messages, you must install and configure RabbitMQ, which is the default message broker.
+Before using the Bulk API to process messages, you must install and configure RabbitMQ, which is the default message broker.
 See [RabbitMQ](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/rabbitmq.html).

 ## Routes